nikryden/Retrogame-Handler/README.md

 Retrogame Handler!

 Easy to use handler for Retro handheld consoles with built in FTP.
-I have don this project firstly for my own needs so please have patience.
+I have done this project firstly for my own needs so please have patience.
 If you have some free time and like to help with coding or testing or have sugestions, please contact me on [reddit](https://www.reddit.com/user/nikryd/)